ChinaKnowledge.de -

 Dec 12, 2017 © Ulrich Theobald

-Penal tattooing (ci 刺, also called mo 墨 or qing 黥) was in ancient China combined with the penalties of penal servitude (tupei 徒), exile (liupei 流配) or penal military service (chongjun 充軍).
+In ancient China, Penal tattooing (ci 刺, also called mo 墨 or qing 黥) was combined the penalties such as penal servitude (tupei 徒), exile (liupei 流配) or penal military service (chongjun 充軍).
 In addition, beating with the heavy stick (zhang 杖) was applied.
 The combination was called cipei 刺配, juepei 決配 or peifa 配法.

-The Song dynasty 宋 (960-1279) took over this regulation and sentenced robbers and bandits to exile, in combination with corporal punishment and tattooing on the face and the arm.
+The Song dynasty 宋 (960-1279) adopted this regulation, sentencing robbers and bandits to exile, together with corporal punishment and tattooing on the face and arm.
 This combination of punishments, called cipei, came to replace execution from the reign of Emperor Taizong 宋太宗 (r.
 976-997) of the Song dynasty.

-Regulations on the combined exile already comprised as much as 46 paragraphs during the early 11th century, and were swollen to no less than 570 paragraphs in the late 12th century.
-These regulations fixed the designations of particular punishments, the number, position, wording (for instance, qiang dao 強盜 "robber") or marks, and size (ranging from 2 fen to 7 fen, see weights and measures) of the tattooing, the number of blows with the heavy stick, as well as different distances into which delinquents were exiled.
+Regulations on the combined exile comprised as many as 46 paragraphs in the early 11th century and swelled to no fewer than 570 paragraphs in the late 12th century.
+These regulations fixed the designations of particular punishments, the number, position, wording (for instance, qiang dao 強盜 "robber") or marks, and size (ranging from 2 fen to 7 fen, see weights and measures) of the tattooing, the number of blows with the heavy stick, as well as the distances to which delinquents were exiled.

-The judicial apparatus of the Southern Song 南宋 (1127-1279) knew fourteen places of exile: absolute, lifelong exile (yong bu fang huan 永不放還); islands in the sea, like Shamen Island 沙門島; distant prefectures like Qiongzhou 瓊州, Wan'an 萬安, Changhua 昌化 or Zhuya 朱崖 (today's Hainan); Guangnan 廣南 (i.e. Guangdong or Guangxi); places 3,000 li (c.
+The judicial apparatus of the Southern Song 南宋 (1127-1279) recognised fourteen places of exile: absolute, lifelong exile (yong bu fang huan 永不放還); islands in the sea, such as Shamen Island 沙門島; distant prefectures like Qiongzhou 瓊州, Wan'an 萬安, Changhua 昌化 or Zhuya 朱崖 (today's Hainan); Guangnan 廣南 (i.e., Guangdong or Guangxi); places 3,000 li (c.
 1,500 km) from the home prefecture; 2,500 li; 2,000 li; 1,500 li; 1,000 li; 500 li; a neighbouring prefecture; another city in the same prefecture; the prefectural city; and finally, no tattooing.
 For all punishments except "absolute exile", amnesty was possible.

-The Yuan dynasty 元 (1279-1368) changed the place of the tattooing to the left or right upper arm, or the neck.
-The Qing 清 (1644-1911) used various different terms for the spots in which penal tattoos were applied to.
-The Yuan and Qing did not apply tattooing for Mongolian and Manchu delinquents.
+The Yuan dynasty 元 (1279-1368) moved the location of the tattooing to the left or right upper arm, or the neck.
+The Qing 清 (1644-1911) used various different terms for the spots where penal tattoos were applied to.
+The Yuan and Qing did not apply tattooing to Mongolian and Manchu delinquents.

 Sources:

 Wu Shuchen 武樹臣, ed.
-(1999).
-Zhongguo chuantong falü wenhua cidian 中國傳統法律文化辭典 (Beijing: Beijing daxue chubanshe), 179.
+1999.
+Zhongguo chuantong falü wenhua cidian 中國傳統法律文化辭典, 179.
+Beijing: Beijing daxue chubanshe.

 Zhongguo laogai xuehui 中國勞改學會, ed.
-(1993).
-Zhongguo laogaixue da cidian 中國勞改學大辭典 (Beijing: Shehui kexue wenxian chubanshe), 432.
+1993.
+Zhongguo laogaixue da cidian 中國勞改學大辭典, 432.
+Beijing: Shehui kexue wenxian chubanshe.

 Zhongguo baike da cidian bianweihui 《中國百科大辭典》編委會, ed.
-(1990).
-Zhongguo baike da cidian 中國百科大辭典 (Beijing: Huaxia chubanshe), 259.
+1990.
+Zhongguo baike da cidian 中國百科大辭典, 259.
+Beijing: Huaxia chubanshe.